 However I’d frame the product somewhat differently.
 Sapphire Reserve is more a competitor to the Platinum Card® from American Express.
-I have that and also the American Express® Gold Card which earns 4 points per dollar at restaurants and on the first $25,000 spent each year at U.S. supermarkets plus 3 points on flights booked directly with airlines.
+I have that and also the American Express® Gold Card which earns 4 points per dollar at restaurants and on the first $25,000 spent each calendar year at U.S. supermarkets plus 3 points on flights booked directly with airlines.

 The American Express® Green Card is a more entry card in travel rewards, with a lower fee than both, yet offering 3x on travel and dining.
 That’s interesting.
 What’s more the card itself is much improved.